Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20220919-aws-s3-cli/lesson.md

 ## What is the AWS S3 CLI and why do we care about it?

-Arcadia uses Amazon Web Services (AWS) S3 to store our files remotely, sometimes as backups, sometimes to host files temporarily before we deposit them to a FAIR data repository.
+Arcadia uses Amazon Web Services (AWS) S3 to store our files remotely, sometimes as backup, sometimes to host files temporarily before we deposit them to a FAIR data repository.

 Some of us may already know how to interact with AWS S3 through its own user interface or using a tool like [Cyberduck](https://www.notion.so/arcadiascience/Syncing-data-to-S3-via-a-GUI-for-the-microscopy-team-bd7c106e648343d4ac01c2d5198b633c).
 While these options work fine, they limit the speed at which you can interact with S3 (they put explicit caps on upload/download speeds) and may be burdensome for large scale changes (think: updating 100s of files).